Spanish and Latin American Studies Program Overview

 The department encourages students to spend a period of exchange at an overseas university.
 The University’s International Exchange Program enables you to undertake approved overseas study, with the credit achieved counting towards your degree at the University of Sydney.
 Comprehensive information is available at the Student Exchange Office Website.

 You can study at one of the many partner universities across the world with which the University has signed a formal exchange agreement.
 The University of Sydney has partnerships with universities in Chile, Mexico, Peru, Spain.
 See a full list of exchange partners here.
+You may decide to go for a semester or during the Winter/Summer breaks on short-term courses.
+The following information is relevant in both cases.

 If you need to ask about gaining credit at the University of Sydney for subjects that you want to study in Spain, check with your academic Student Exchange Coordinator for Spanish and Latin American Studies, .

-Once you’ve decided to go on exchange, you should contact the International Office
+Once you've decided to go on exchange, you should contact the International Office to find out all information you need.

 The International Office holds very useful briefing sessions that are an obligatory part of your application for Exchange.
-Once you have attended these (compulsory) briefing sessions and chosen the overseas university you wish to attend, you will have to submit an application to the International exchange.
+Once you have attended these (compulsory) briefing sessions and chosen the overseas university you wish to attend, you will have to submit an application to the International Exchange.

 The study plans you will need to submit will help you to get familiar with the Universities websites and learn about the different courses available and the credit systems.